 Supplemental site-based training takes place during faculty, grade level, and department meetings.
 The principal identifies teacher training needs based upon parent survey results, teacher input, teacher evaluations, and the Healthy Kids Survey.
-During the 2020-21 school year, Lemon Grove School's staff development activities concentrated on:
+During the 2021-22 school year, Lemon Grove School's staff development activities concentrated on:

-- ELLevation

-- Ethnic and Social Justice Studies Panels

-- · MAP/Illuminate Assessment

-- · NGSS New Adoption Curriculum

-- Social Emotional Learning Communities of Practice
+- Consistency in Implementing Schoolwide Expectations - ELLevation - · Ethnic and Social Justice Studies Panels - MAP/Illuminate Assessment - New History/Social Science Curriculum Adoption - Social Emotional Learning Communities of Practice

-The district also offers supplemental professional development to follow up and support year-round and ongoing programs centered around reading, writing, and math and tied to either specific strategies to improve student learning or districtadopted curriculum materials.
+The district also offers supplemental professional development to follow up and support year-round and ongoing programs centered around reading, writing, and math and tied to either specific strategies to improve student learning or district-adopted curriculum materials.
 Supplemental professional development is offered throughout the school year on early student release days, after school, on designated staff development days, and during substitute release time.
 Teacher Content Specialist Teams work with school site administrators and teaching staff to provide support and training to ensure the successful implementation of the Common Core Standards.

-Ventura County Teacher Induction Consortium is a two-year, individualized, job-embedded system of mentoring, support and professional learning that begins in the teacher's first year of teaching for newly credentialed teachers in California.
+The Ventura County Teacher Induction Consortium is a two-year, individualized, jobenbedded system of mentoring, support and professional learning that begins in the teacher's first year of teaching for newly credentialed teachers in California.
 The program is accredited by the Commission on Teacher Credentialing (CTC) and is administered by the Ventura County Office of Education (VCOE), Educator Support and Effectiveness (ESE) department, in coordination with a consortium of 18 school districts, local charter schools, private schools, and 5 university partners.

 Staff members are encouraged to attend professional workshops and conferences.
-New teachers, experienced teachers, mentor/teacher leaders, administrators, and support staff are encouraged to participate sponsored by the Ventura County Superintendent of Schools as well as the Ventura Unified School District.
+New teachers, experienced teachers, mentor/teacher leaders, administrators, and support staff are encouraged to participate in workshops sponsored by the Ventura County Superintendent of Schools as well as the Ventura Unified School District.
 Profession and subject specific offerings are consistent with the California Content Standards.
 Classified support staff may receive job-related training from district representatives; training activities and workshops are designed to enhance and extend job performance.